masikol/barapost/README.md

 # barapost toolkit
 **So to speak, "*a posteriori* barcoding"**

+Version 1.1
+26.08.2019 edition

 ## 1. barapost.py

 ### DESCRIPTION:

  Script "barapost.py" is designed for determinating the taxonomic position
-    of long reads by blasting each of them and regarding the best hit.
+    of nucleotide sequences by blasting each of them and regarding the best hit.

  Script processes FASTQ and FASTA files (files can be gzipped).